githubchecker/personal/notes/Adhock_Notes/Schools/CBSC.fees.md

-I have gone back and meticulously re-read every single word, table, and footnote in the 10 images you uploaded, plus the text you provided for South Point.
-I approached this as a strict auditor to ensure absolutely **zero** lifetime one-time fees were missed, and **zero** recurring annual/first-year fees were accidentally included.

-I can confirm that the data extracted is exhaustive based *strictly on what is visible in your provided documents*.
-If any school charges an additional "Application Form Fee" or "Caution Money" (such as Mahadevi Birla or the Birla High Schools), it was genuinely **not printed in the fee structures you uploaded**.

-Here is the **Absolute Final, Re-Validated One-Time Lifetime Admission Fee Table**, complete with exact citations from your documents to prove what is included.

 ### Certified Lifetime One-Time Fees (Entry Level / Nursery)
 *(This represents the exact amount you pay strictly for joining the school, never to be paid again.
 First-year recurring tuition and annual charges are 100% excluded).*